 Simple.
-You need to have a personal computer and an Internet connection.
+You need to have a personal computer and a reliable Internet connection.
 Okay, that’s too obvious.
 There are important points that you need to take note of in able for you to bring it to the next level, such as:

 Of course, you got to know and identify what and where you are good at.
 The rest follows.
 If you are lucky enough, your client/Employer will train you.
-Otherwise, Google and YouTube are there to help you.
+Otherwise, Google and YouTube are your best friends.

-Offline or online, home-based or office-based, having a comfortable work place is very important.
-What more if you are able to enjoy the biggest advantage of working from home with the flexible hours.
+Offline or online, home-based or office-based, having a comfortable workplace is very important (this was the before by the way, the photo below is the latest and renovated home office of mine).
+What more if you are able to enjoy the biggest advantage of working from home with flexible hours.
 Just make sure that your working corner is convenient for work.
 Working in bed is okay but I don’t see it ideal because it makes me feel sleepy, making me doze off and leave the works that I still have to complete.

-In my case, I have a working corner next to the bedroom, with proper computer table and office chair, set-up with a night lamp since I mostly blog and do other tasks at night when the kids are asleep.
+In my case, I have a workspace, with proper computer table and office chair, set up with a night lamp since I mostly blog at night when the kids are asleep.